Coronavirus has been a tough opponent in 2020, but highlighting the season’s top feats might prove to be just the right antidote

 Here we go…

 Player of the Year.
 For sheer impact, nothing beat Tiger Woods’ winning the inaugural Zozo Championship (my new favorite tournament name to say out loud) in late October to tie Sam Snead on the all-time victory list at 82.
 But there’s more.
-Woods was a force who led the U.S. to a comeback victory at the Presidents Cup in Australia in December and, most observers agreed, was the best player on the course.
+Woods was a force who led the U.S. to a comeback vicotry at the Presidents Cup in Australia in December and, most observers agreed, was the best player on the course.
 He went 3-0, set the mark for most career Presidents Cup match wins (27) and did it while also captaining the team.

 And, oh, I didn’t mention that Woods had another minor knee surgery in August.
 Sure, he’s missing in action in 2020, but he already made his mark.
-Woods is your POY.
+Tiger Woods is your POY.